Skip to main content

 2. With the application created, click on the "Provisioning" tab and select "Configure API Integration."

-1. Choose to enable API Integration, and input your credentials.
-Contact your account representative to obtain the SCIM 2.0 Base URL.
-You can acquire your OAuth Bearer Token by creating a new Secret API Key with an Admin role.
+• You can obtain your OAuth Bearer Token by creating a new Secret API Key with an Admin role.
 To do this, go to your GrowthBook account, and in the left navigation, select "Settings → API Keys."
 We recommend creating a dedicated API key exclusively for your SCIM integration.

 1. Next, click on the "To App" tab and select "Edit" to enable "Create Users" and "Deactivate Users."
 Once enabled, click "Save."